SAP-samples/btp-cap-genai-rag/docs/tutorial/5-extend/2-HybridDev.md

     npm run ui5:init
     ```

-4. Please run the following commands to start your App Service, the HTML5 Repo Mock, the UI5 Typescript App or the API Service in hybrid mode.
+4. Please run the following commands to start your App Service, the Api Service (multitenant only), the HTML5 Repo Mock, as well as the SAP UI5 Typescript App in hybrid mode.

     > **Hint** - Please ensure, that your PostgreSQL database is reachable either through the Cloud Foundry SSH tunnel or by whitelisting your current personal IP address in a Kyma setup!

     ```sh
     # Run in ./code #

-    # App Service + HTML5 Repo Mock + UI5 App #
+    # App Service + API Service HTML5 Repo Mock + UI5 App
-    # Either parallel start using same terminal #
+    # Parallel start using same terminal
+    npm run hybrid

+    # Single starts also possible
-    npm run hybrid:all
+    npm run app:hybrid # App Service
-    # or sequential start using different terminals #
-    npm run srv:hybrid # Hybrid w/ multitenancy npm run mock:hybrid # Hybrid w/ multitenancy npm run ui5:watch
+    npm run mock:hybrid # Repo Mock

-    # API Service #
+    npm run ui5:hybrid # SAPUI5 App
-    npm run api:hybrid # Hybrid w/ multitenancy
+    npm run api:hybrid # Api Service (Multi Tenant only)
     ```

-5. You can now open the HTML5 Repo Mock application using the *localhost:5000* URL and prefixing it with the subdomain of your existing tenant like **tenant-xyz.localhost:5000**.
+5. You can now open the HTML5 Repo Mock application using the *localhost:5000* URL.
+In a multitenant context, please prefix the hostname it with the subdomain of your existing tenant like **tenant-xyz.localhost:5000**.
 This will redirect you to the XSUAA login page of the respective subaccount and back to the UI5 application which is constantly transpiled upon any change.

 6. To test the App Service without going through the HTML5 Repo Mock (mimicking an Application Router), you must request an XSUAA access token using the subdomain of the Subscriber Tenant and a Service Key of your SaaS XSUAA Service instance (application plan).